Signed in as:

 Wordless and low-text picture books are powerful tools for early literacy development.
 They allow children to build language, comprehension, and storytelling skills without relying on complex text.
 They strengthen comprehension through visual inference, remove language barriers for ESL/ELL learners, and allow participation at any reading level.

-👉 See also: Best Wordless Picture Books for Kids (/wordless-picture-books)
+👉 See Best Wordless Picture Books for Kids

 What books work best for reluctant or struggling readers?